• Skip to primary navigation

 No matter which bank, credit union, or online lender you choose, a high credit score will help.
 No lender will grant you a loan with the best Tesla financing rates if your credit score is low.

-If you have an imperfect credit history, a bank or credit union in which you have an established account will probably give you a better rate than a large bank you’ve never dealt with before.
+If you have an imperfect credit history, a bank or credit union with an established account will probably give you a better rate than a large bank you’ve never dealt with.

 Tesla’s direct financing also comes through large banks like Wells Fargo and others, so the lowest rates will be similar whether you finance through Tesla directly or seek out the best Tesla lending rates yourself.